China’s goals are becoming even more globally ambitious as its size and influence grows.

 Beijing is doing everything they can to internationalize the yuan.
 They boast size and influence, but a major worldwide currency is one of few things the Chinese economy lacks.

-During the same year, China’s Yuan became Asia’s most actively traded currency.
-That’s on top of countless other developments.
+During the same year, China’s Yuan became Asia’s most actively traded currency too.
+That’s on top of countless other developments all throughout the 2010s.

-Yet probably the most important evidence of Beijing’s goals was their campaign to have the yuan included in the International Monetary Fund’s SDR (Special Drawing Rights) basket.
+Although perhaps the most crucial evidence of Beijing’s ambitions was their campaign to have the yuan included in the International Monetary Fund’s SDR (Special Drawing Rights) basket.

-The SDR is re-weighted every 5 years and used by most central banks as an asset on their balance sheets.
+The SDR is re-weighted every five years, and is held by most central banks around the world as an asset on their balance sheets.
 Essentially, it’s a basket that’s meant to represent the world’s most widely-traded currencies.

 How Does This All Impact Frontier Markets?

-Frontier markets could benefit most from greater investment and stability in their currencies.
+Frontier markets could benefit most from greater investment and stability in China’s currency.

-Over 30 nations have currency swap deals with China.
-Many of them are frontier markets including Pakistan, Nepal, Mongolia, Cambodia, Ukraine, Kazakhstan, and dozens more.
+Thirty different nations, and counting, have currency swap deals with China.
+Many of these are frontier markets including Mongolia, Nepal, Cambodia, Ukraine, Laos, and others.

-Such pacts are similar to lines of credit, giving these countries’ central banks emergency liquidity in times of crisis.
+Such pacts are similar to lines of credit, giving these countries’ central banks some emergency liquidity during a period of slow growth.

-Furthermore, China has a history of valuing currency stability.
+Furthermore, China has a history of valuing a currency’s stability.
 China’s yuan was one of the world’s best performing currencies following the 2008 Financial Crisis.

 As such, frontier markets can access easy liquidity in the form of a stable yuan if another crisis strikes.

-Everywhere from Canada to Columbia have joined the Chinese-led Asian Infrastructure Investment Bank (AIIB).
-Considered a counter to the western-dominated World Bank, the AIIB positions China as an infrastructure powerhouse.
+Seemingly everywhere from Canada to Columbia are joining the China-led Asian Infrastructure Investment Bank (AIIB).
+Considered a counterweight to a western-dominated World Bank, AIIB positions China as an infrastructure powerhouse.

 Infrastructure has been one of China’s strengths for a long time.
-Much of their effort in frontier markets focuses on Africa, yet they have a massive amount of ongoing and completed projects across the world.
+Much of their effort in frontier markets focuses on Africa, yet they boast a massive amount of ongoing and complete projects across the world.

 You only must look at the China Road and Bridge Corporation’s website to understand.
 They have plenty of examples.

-A worldwide yuan gives China lots of benefits.
-For starters, a commonly used currency leads to a more open capital account.
+A worldwide yuan provides China with numerous benefits.
+First off, a global currency leads to a more open capital account.

-Numbers from China’s Ministry of Commerce state outbound investment reached US$100 billion in 2013 growing 22.8% from the previous year.
+Numbers from China’s Ministry of Commerce state that outbound foreign investment reached a record US$143 billion in 2018, growing 19% from the previous year.

-This was not only the largest amount ever, but Chinese investors were heading to emerging and frontier markets rather than developed countries.
+This was the largest amount ever.
+Most notable though, is that Chinese investors were heading to emerging and frontier markets rather than developed countries.

 Practically all this capital is flooding into emerging and frontier markets.
 Latin America enjoys a decent share of this growth – albeit not quite as much compared to Southeast Asia.

-Why Latin America?
+Why would China invest in Latin America?
 The motives could be political and involve “playing in the United States’ backyard” so to speak.

 In addition, most countries that still recognize Taiwan are in Latin America.
 China has a history of trying to lure them to its side through investment.